Boss RC-3 Loop Station Review

 Guitarists who want to incorporate external stereo effects devices will be excited about the true stereo I/O. This is a big improvement over the RC-2 Loop Station, and let’s Boss compete with Digitech’s JamMan Stereo.
 Keep in mind that this pedal does add a bit of noise, so if you’re a real audio purist, you might want to spend a bit more money for a cleaner overall sound.
 If you’re just practicing at home, a little noise isn’t the worst thing, and it’s not all that noticeable.

 When using the RC-3 Loop Station for recording, there are two options.
-You can choose the Auto Recording feature, which starts the recording the moment you begin playing your guitar, or as soon as you start a connected audio player like an external drum machine or CD player.
-Alternatively, Count-In mode gives you one-bar of rhythm before recording starts.
+You can choose the Auto Recording feature, which starts the recording the moment you begin playing your guitar.
+Alternatively, you can choose to start recording as soon as you start a connected audio player like an external drum machine or CD player.
+As another option, count-In mode gives you one-bar of rhythm before recording starts.
 Like most looper pedals, you can Undo/Redo as you go.

-A dedicated knob lets you adjust the volume of the rhythm, and you can set the tempo incrementally or via tap tempo.
+There is a dedicated knob to adjust the rhythm volume, and you can set the tempo incrementally or via tap tempo.
 You can also specify the time signature.
 When you save a phrase, the rhythm type and time signature will also be saved.
-In addition to recording your guitar or bass performances and turning them into playable loops, you can also record other external stereo audio sources via the RC-3′s AUX IN.
+In addition to recording your guitar or bass performances and turning them into playable loops, you can also record other external stereo audio sources via the RC-3’s AUX IN.
 If you have an external drum machine, you can make new loops on the fly, or grab loops from your MP3 tracks and start jamming over them.

-Beware that, as with the Boss RC-30 Loop Station, there is a noticeable 1/4 second gap when switching between phrases.
+Beware that, as with the Boss RC-30, there is a noticeable 1/4 second gap when you switch between phrases (Note: Boss has fixed this issue with a firmware update).
 While this may not bother most bedroom musicians, it’s certainly not suited for studio recording.
 Ironically, this was not a problem with Boss’s older RC-2 Loop Station and RC-20XL Loop Station.
-The Boss RC-300 Loop Station didn’t seem to develop this problem, but is significantly larger and more expensive than the RC-3.
+The Boss RC-300 didn’t seem to develop this problem, but is significantly larger and more expensive than the RC-3.

 Conclusion

 The RC-3 Loop Station is Boss’s most compact looper in the RC-3x series, which also includes the larger RC-30 Loop Station and the massive RC-300 Loop Station.
-Overall, the Boss RC-3 Loop Station improves Boss’s compact looping pedal technology by leaps and bounds, and is a solid option to compete with Digitech’s rival compact pedal, the JamMan Solo.
-Beware of the time lag between phrases if you plan on using the RC-3 for recording, however.
+Overall, the Boss RC-3 Loop Station improved Boss’s compact looping pedal technology by leaps and bounds over the older RC-2, and is a solid option to compete with Digitech’s rival compact pedal, the JamMan Solo.
+While the Boss RC-5 is the newer version of this pedal, you can probably score an older RC-3 for a significant discount and it may have everything you need.

 this rc 3 is not much good when you play lead over recorded material it drowns it out.and you you add distortion to your guitar it also distorts the drums garbage